Recently our customers are reporting having to estimate a higher number of jobs in order to win work.

 3. Import items from your takeoff to your estimate

 Once you have the total counts from your drawings you can transfer these over into your estimate.
-Within Countfire you can import items from your takeoff to your estimate in just one click as shown here:
+Within Countfire you can import items from your takeoff to your estimate, and include default overheads and markups, as shown here:

 This ensures that every item from every drawing within your project is included in your final estimate and no information is lost between the two stages.

 Here, you should also determine an hourly rate to be used across your project.
 This is the labour cost for your operatives to carry out the installation.

 Now you have all of the items counted within your estimate you can begin assigning costs to them.
 Hopefully if you are using an automated takeoff tool the items you need to price will already be grouped into disciplines (for example lighting controls, containment, luminaries and fire & security).

 Here you can move through each discipline and start to add material costs and labour hours.
 We use “kits” as a way of pricing items.
 This allows you to add a series of sub-items to one kit for example, a socket kit may contain a 1 gang switched socket and a 1 gang back box.

 With Countfire, its intelligent automation means that the software will price as much of your estimate as possible, based on previous estimates you have completed.

 This means that if you regularly use a certain kit for a “switch”, Countfire will know to add this kit to any switches in your current estimate.
 The more estimates you price, the faster you can get to the end total cost as you don’t have to start from scratch every time.